 Anthem Blue Shield is a healthcare insurance provider in the United States.
 They cover over 70 million people in the country and work with a large network of providers.
-Anthem covers many drug and alcohol rehab expenses, so if you are insured by Anthem, finding a recovery option should be relatively straightforward.
+Anthem covers many drug and alcohol rehab expenses, so if you are insured by Anthem, finding a recovery option for substance abuse should be relatively straightforward.

 Anthem is an independent licensee of the Blue Cross and Blue Shield Association.
 It currently serves members in the following states:

 - New Hampshire

 - New York

 The provider also serves some specialty plan members in other states.

 The extent to which expenses are covered by Anthem depends on the plan you have and whether or not the rehab facility you choose is in- or out-of-network.
 If you would like to determine which rehab services and facilities are covered by your specific Anthem plan, you can call the number on the back of your insurance card.

 Does Anthem Blue Shield Cover Drug and Alcohol Addiction Rehab?